A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Introduction

 \section{Introduction}

 The {\em metric space} abstraction for {\em proximity search} can be applied to a large number of problems; for instance, it is a fundamental tool to solve problems from statistics, data mining and pattern recognition to multimedia information retrieval, machine learning, compression, biometric identification, and bioinformatics \cite{Ssisap2010}.
-The problem consists in preprocessing a database of objects equipped with a distance to find the nearest neighbors of a query, or objects within a certain distance threshold.
-More formally, let $U$ be a domain and $S=\{s_1,\dots,s_n\} \subset U$ a finite subset of $U$, and let $d\colon U \times U \rightarrow \mathbb{R}^+$ a distance metric.
-Given a query $q \in U$, the proximity search problem consists in preprocessing $S$ to find objects close to $q$ quickly.
+The problem involves preprocessing a database of objects equipped with a distance to find the nearest neighbors of a query, or objects within a certain distance threshold.
+More formally, let $U$ be a domain and $S=\{s_1,\dots,s_n\} \subset U$ a finite subset of $U$, and let $d\colon U \times U \rightarrow \mathbb{R}^+$ a distance.
+Given a query $q \in U$, the similarity search problem consists of preprocessing $S$ to find objects close to $q$ quickly.
 The preprocessing produces a search data structure called index that has the objective of speeding up the computation of similarity queries over $S$.
-This manuscript focuses in solving $k$ nearest neighbor queries, written as $\knn(q)$ which retrieves the $k$ most similar items in $S$ to the query object $q$; here, we understand similar as {\em close} regarding the distance metric $d$.
+This manuscript focuses on solving $k$ nearest neighbor queries, written as $\knn(q)$, which retrieves the $k$ most similar items in $S$ to the query object $q$.
+We understand similar as {\em close} regarding the distance $d$.

+Finding the $k$ nearest neighbors for a particular application depends of the metric function used.
+Different problems require different distance functions and it is not clear what will be more suitable in a particular scenario.
+An alternative is to train a custom metric using Metric Learning.
+Metric Learning is the process to learn a metric such that the objects of the same class have small distance and objects of different classes end far apart.
+This can be used on image retrieval, person re-identification, and classification in general.
+Some methods are Large Margin Nearest Neighbor \cite{10.5555/1577069.1577078}, Neighborhood Component Analysis \cite{10.1145/1273496.1273523}, and recently Li et al \cite{7243340}, used deep learning over images labeled by the community to present a new algorithm, named weakly-supervised deep metric learning which is able to preserve the distance of visual features as well as the text labels.